 One way to see internal security in a Patchwork realm is as a compromise between two sorts of Orwellianism.
 In the sense that the realm is (effectively) omniscient and omnipotent, it would fit most peoples’ definition of “Orwellian.”

 In return for its Orwellian powers of observation and action, however, Friscorp has no interest at all in the other half of Orwellianism: the psychological manipulation of public opinion as a device for regime stabilization.
 The realm cares what its residents do.
 It does not care what they think.
 It is difficult to express the importance of this freedom to those who have found a way to live without it.

-There is one problem, though, which is the problem I mentioned in part 1: the problem of adults who are not productive members of society.
+There is one problem, though, which is the problem I mentioned in Chapter 1: the problem of adults who are not productive members of society.
 In our little Newspeak we call them wards of the realm.
 A ward is any resident who is not capable of earning a living, is not accepted as a dependent by any guardian, and is not wanted by any other patch.